OURABAHroumaissa/Mediatheque/README.md

 Run `npm run start:db` to run the data server.
 Navigate to `http://localhost:3000/`.

-To access or see data just add the object name to the URL (exemple `http://localhost:3000/Films` to see the array Filns)
+To access or see data just add the object name to the URL (exemple `http://localhost:3000/Films` to see the array Films)

 PS: if the port 3000 is in use just change it to another one exe: 5000 but you have to change the environement variable API_URL